Oya-Learning-Notes/OOP-Learning-Note/class/derived_class.md

 Notice that here `anoIns` is a `Derived` class type object, but `Base(const Base&)` actually receives a `Base` type object.
 Why it still work?

-This is because the _derived class type convert_ rules that we talked about above. **Any publicly derived class type could convert to its public super class type.**
+This is because the _derived class type convert_ rules that we talked about above. **Any publicly derived class type could convert to its public super class type.** Moreover, __as a special case, here the `public` condition is not needed anymore__.
+This means even if `Derived` is privitely derived from `Base`, this code will still work.

 # Destructor